metavalent/metavalent.github.io/2023-04-20-Because-I-Saw.md

 categories: metavalent
 tags: metavalent
 created: 2023-04-20T19:15:43-07:00
-modified: 2023-04-20T19:33:42-07:00
+modified: 2023-04-20T19:36:03-07:00
 ---

-### &quot;People can be exceptionally cruel but somehow can be partially crueler when eliminated by the glow of their screens&quot;
+### &quot;People can be exceptionally cruel, but somehow can be marginally crueler when protected by the glow of their screens&quot;

 Watch [The Economics Of Self Commodification](https://youtu.be/JozVQPzHpIM) if the embed below does not behave nicely.